delton137/delton137.github.io/_posts/2019-12-09-IamTranshuman-transhumanist-manifesto.md

   - transhumanist party
 ---

-*This "manifesto" was published [online](https://iamtranshuman.org/2019/12/11/dan-elton/) as part of the #IamTranshuman campaign, a campaign to help mainstream transhumanism and rehabilitate the term.*
+*This "manifesto" was published at [online](https://iamtranshuman.org/2019/12/11/dan-elton/) as part of the #IamTranshuman campaign, a campaign to help mainstream transhumanism and rehabilitate the term.*

 For a long time, I was primarily interested in science and figuring out how the world works.
 A few years ago, however, I started to become more aware of the vast amounts of suffering occurring in our world, both in humans and in other organisms.
 At the same time, I also started to become more aware of our limitations as a species.
 I have come to believe that transhumanism must be part of the solution to the problem of suffering.